usethesource/rascal-website/docs/Recipes/Metrics/MeasuringJava/index.md

 Now we will follow the [EASY](../../../WhyRascal/EASY/index.md) paradigm:

-*  a library will be used to _parse_ the Java code generating [Rascalopedia:AbstractSyntaxTree]
+*  a library will be used to _parse_ the Java code generating [abstract syntax tree](../../../Rascalopedia/AbstractSyntaxTree/index.md)
-*  the same library will generate a [Rascal:Values/Relation]al model to represent interesting facts between Java source code artifacts
+*  the same library will generate a ((Rascal:Values/Relation))al model to represent interesting facts between Java source code artifacts
-*  then we can write queries over the generated trees and relations using [Rascal:Expressions].
+*  then we can write queries over the generated trees and relations using [Expressions](../../../Rascal/Expressions/index.md).

 These are a number of recipes for measuring different things about Java: